-NWB Bank is a specialized lender to the public sector primarily in the Netherlands, providing short-term and longterm financing to water authorities, municipal and provincial authorities as well as to other public sector institutions such as social housing corporations, healthcare and educational institutions.
-NWB Bank is also a financing partner for enhancing sustainability in the Netherlands by providing financing to renewable energy projects.
+NWB Bank is a national promotional bank and a lender to the public sector in the Netherlands, providing financing to water authorities, municipalities and provinces as well as to other public sector institutions such as social housing associations and healthcare institutions which are guaranteed (indirectly) by the Dutch State.
+NWB Bank is also involved in financing Public-Private Partnerships (PPP), renewable energy projects and government-backed export financing.
 NWB Bank believes it is a key bank for the Dutch public sector, fulfilling a critical role supported by the Dutch State.

-Principal Factors Affecting Results of Operations
+Principal Factors Affecting NWB Bank's Results of Operations

-General economic conditions
+General macroeconomic conditions